songster-sa/aws-developer-associate-notes/readme.md

 - code deploy - deploy on EC2, lambda etc
     - in place - rolling update
     - blue/green - immutable
+    - all at one ; half at a time; one at a time - combinations with above 2 deployment strategies
+    - linear ; canary ; all at one - traffic flow
     - warm standby - DR scenario
     - pilot light - DR scenario
     - cannot provision , can only deploy